-For proof positive of human capacity to overcome all manners of strife and realize the American Dream, go to the historic house built by Atlanta’s first black millionaire.
+For proof positive of the human capacity to overcome all manners of strife and realize the American Dream, go to the historical house built by Atlanta’s first black millionaire.

 501 Auburn Ave., Atlanta

 In its inaugural year of existence, this downtown attraction gained worldwide acclaim for providing state-of-the-art depictions of triumphs over discrimination waged by singular figures and en masse demonstrators.
-The spectrum of permanent interactive exhibits range from staggering re-enactments of lunch counter sit-ins and protest marches during the Civil Rights Movement (“Rolls Down Like Water”), to video stream booths where common international causes against violence and prejudice are shared (“Stream of Conviction”), and a dazzling array of the Rev. Dr. Martin Luther King, Jr.’s written work and memorabilia are displayed on a rotating basis (“Voice to the Voiceless”).
+The spectrum of permanent interactive exhibits range from staggering re-enactments of lunch counter sit-ins and protest marches during the civil rights movement (“Rolls Down Like Water”), to video stream booths where common international causes against violence and prejudice are shared (“Stream of Conviction”), and a dazzling array of the Rev. Martin Luther King Jr.’s written work and memorabilia are displayed on a rotating basis (“Voice to the Voiceless”).
 The NCCHR routinely stages lectures and exhibits to continually spark interest in causes and victories advancing universal dignity and understanding.

 449 Auburn Ave NE, Atlanta

-Spanning 23 acres of territory on the eastern edge of downtown Atlanta, the King Center and its ancillary attractions (i.e., Ebenezer Baptist Church) celebrated its 50th Anniversary in 2015 of welcoming visitors to immerse themselves in the Dreamer’s thoughts, deeds and legacy.
-Permanent exhibits at the center include: artifacts belonging to Dr. King and his stoic wife, Coretta; a room of art and memorabilia dedicated to desegregation pioneer Rosa Parks; and a replica of the Nobel Prize for Peace Dr. King -- age 35 at the time -- was awarded in 1964; and a gallery in tribute to the non-violent protest architect, Mohandas Gandhi.
+Spanning 23 acres on the eastern edge of downtown Atlanta, the King Center and its ancillary attractions (i.e., Ebenezer Baptist Church) is in its 57th year of welcoming visitors to immerse themselves in King’s thoughts, deeds and legacy.
+Permanent exhibits at the center include: artifacts belonging to King and his stoic wife, Coretta Scott King; a room of art and memorabilia dedicated to desegregation pioneer Rosa Parks; and a replica of the Nobel Prize for Peace that King — age 35 at the time — was awarded in 1964; and a gallery in tribute to the nonviolent protest architect, Mohandas Gandhi.

 Since the end of the Civil War, the Black centers of higher in education based within a few miles of each other in Atlanta’s West End have produced more influence over American culture, politics and theology than history can measure.
-Morehouse College, Clark Atlanta, Morris Brown and Spelman College boast an alumni roster that includes: Dr. Martin Luther King, Jr., the gold medal Olympic hurdler Edwin Mose; authors (Alice Walker, Pearl Cleage, James Weldon Johnson); theatrical artists (Spike Lee, Samuel L. Jackson), and politicians (Maynard H. Jackson, Julian Bond).
+Morehouse College, Clark Atlanta, Morris Brown and Spelman College boast an alumni roster that includes: Martin Luther King Jr.; gold medal Olympic hurdler Edwin Mose; authors Alice Walker, Pearl Cleage, James Weldon Johnson; theatrical artists Spike Lee, Samuel L. Jackson; and politicians Maynard H. Jackson, Julian Bond.

 248 Oakland Ave.
 SE, Atlanta

-An original signer of America’s Declaration of Independence — Augusta, Ga. slave-owner George Walton -- and the descendants of forced laborers share separate but equal spaces of reverence in Atlanta’s most prominent graveyard.
-The first slave child was laid to rest in the panoramic burial ground in 1853 and a large portion of the six-acre complex has had its name changed from ”Slave Square” to “Potter’s Field” and the “African-American section” since.
+An original signer of America’s Declaration of Independence — Augusta slave owner George Walton — and the descendants of slaves share separate but equal spaces of reverence in Atlanta’s most prominent graveyard.
+The first slave child was buried in the panoramic burial ground in 1853, and a large portion of the six-acre complex has had its name changed from ”Slave Square” to “Potter’s Field” and the “African American section” since.
 The manner of deaths experienced by most of Oakland’s entombed Blacks is unspeakable and forgotten.
 But personal and digital guides point visitors toward plots that revive the spirits of many of Atlanta’s “first” and most revered Black doctors, politicians, preachers, artists and entrepreneurs.